 Do not overthink it.
 Do not wait for the perfect tool or the perfect process.
 Just try one thing on one workflow and see what happens.

 And if you'd rather not guess which one to pick — or you want someone to look at your actual workflows before you spend a month on the wrong project — that's exactly the kind of thing I help small business owners with.
-A 15-minute workflow review is usually enough to identify the right starting point and the two or three projects that should follow it.
+A 15-minute workflow review can compare the top candidates, expose missing prerequisites, and identify the next decision.
+A full sequence should follow evidence from the first test.